The Importance of Learning Languages

 Since 2014 Loreto has hosted an annual seminar on exam strategies for rural Victorian students.
 In 2016 this was attended by more than eighty students, who observed mock orals and trialled some parts of a written exam created by the JLTAV.
 It is important for us to be able to support all students in rural cities.
 Students attending this seminar came from all the local Ballarat schools, and also from schools in Portland and Warrnambool.
 Students who had to travel long distances on this day commented that they could not attend a seminar like this if it was held at Monash University, Clayton Campus, however they could manage to travel to Ballarat in a day, and gained many benefits from the seminar.

-Loreto College conducts exchange programs with Sacred Heart, Obayashi and Shibuya Kyoiku Gakuen to enhance the study of Japanese language.
+Loreto College conducts in country study tours with Sacred Heart, Obayashi and Shibuya Kyoiku Gakuen to enhance the study of Japanese language.

 The important relationship between Australia and Japan